Maintaining a communications equipment cache

 Of course, we will continue to hope that such a case would never happen to our agency or hometown.
 To ensure it doesn't, however, consider following these guidelines:

-1. Construct — potentially via the private sector — a cache of equipment components that would be needed to immediately restore existing public safety communications within hours of a disaster, including communications on all relevant mutual aid channels.
+This is the communications equipment needed to immediately restore existing public safety communications within hours of a disaster, including communications on all relevant mutual aid channels.
 Such a cache might consist of:

 Data drawn from the Report and Recommendations to the Federal Communications Commission.